zarusz/Training_IoT/README.md

 * client,
 * mixed (both AP and client).

-This sample connects to the specified secured network and prints out the IP/MAC address of the ESP.
+This sample program connects to the specified secured network and prints out the IP/MAC address of the ESP (client WiFi mode).
 It also uses a LED to indicate the connection status - when lit the WiFi connection is established.

 Here is the program: